Lateran Financial Convention (1929): text

 The pope's 58-year boycott of Italy achieved its aim when Mussolini gave the Vatican not only a country and a concordat, but also the huge payment promised here.
 This has been used to fund a secret property empire.

-Until 1929 the papacy was largely funded by "Peter's Pence" collected from the faithful, but after this pay-off from Mussolini it received much of its income from the new investments it was able to make in world markets and commercial enterprises.
-"The papacy was now financially secure.
-It would never be poor again."
-These investments now involve offshore companies with hidden ties to the Vatican.
+Until the Lateran Pacts, the papacy was largely funded by “Peter's Pence” collected from the faithful, but after this pay-off from Mussolini it received much of its income from the new investments it was able to make in world markets and commercial enterprises.
+“The papacy was now financially secure.
+It would never be poor again.”
+Since then the Vatican has built up a secret commercial property empire.
+Mussolini's millions have been used to create an international portfolio disguised behind a labyrinth of offshore companies with hidden ties to the Vatican.

 The Financial Convention